 Another critical aspect of autonomous driving perception is the temporal aggregation.
 While single-frame detection provides a straightforward approach, it often suffers from occlusion, missed detections, and temporal inconsistency between frames.
 To address these limitations, temporal fusion techniques have been developed to incorporate historical features, significantly improving detection robustness and accuracy\cite{li2203bevformer}.
 Traditional temporal fusion methods, such as deformable self-attention mechanisms\cite{li2203bevformer}, dynamically sample spatial features and enhance computational efficiency compared to global self-attention.
-However, these methods struggle with global context modeling and long-range interactions.
-For example, in large-scale detection tasks like the COCO 2017 validation set, deformable attention-based models (Deformable-DETR)\cite{zhu2020deformable} demonstrated a 2.9\% lower average precision (AP) for large objects compared to global self-attention models.
+However, these methods may struggle with global context modeling and long-range interactions due to their sparse and query-centric sampling strategies.
+For example, on the COCO 2017 validation set, deformable attention-based models such as Deformable-DETR\cite{zhu2020deformable} reported a 2.9\% lower average precision (AP) on large objects compared to their global self-attention counterparts.